logicplace/pm-dev-docs/S1C88_InstructionSet.md

 ### **JRL**: Relative long jump

-In the below operations, we define the following functions:
+In the below operations, we define the following additional function:

 ```
 jump: